Giolito fans 12, White Sox send Orioles to 13th loss in row - WTMJ

 Orioles: RHP Jorge López is scheduled to start Monday to begin a three-game series against visiting Minnesota and RHP José Berríos (5-2, 3.67).
 He also faced the Twins in his last start, giving up three runs in six innings.

-White Sox: LHP Carlos Rodón (5-2, 1.29) will start a game of Monday’s doubleheader at Cleveland to open a four-game series.
+White Sox: LHP Carlos Rodón (5-2, 1.29) and RHP Jimmy Lambert (0-0) will start Monday’s doubleheader at Cleveland to open a four-game series.
 Rodón threw a no-hitter against the Indians April 14.
-RHP Triston McKenzie (1-3, 5.94) is expected to start a game for the Indians.
-The teams had yet to announce the other starters.
+RHP Triston McKenzie (1-3, 5.94) is expected to start a game for the Indians, who had yet to announce their other starter.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports